sphinx-doc/sphinx/doc/config.rst

 .. confval:: source_suffix

-   The file name extension of source files.
+   The file name extension, or list of extensions, of source files.
 Only files with this suffix will be read as sources.
 Default is ``'.rst'``.

+   .. versionchanged:: 1.3
+      Can now be a list of extensions.

 .. confval:: source_encoding